Trump-supporting Democrat running for U.S. House

 “These are frightening times in which we face the threat of world war, inflation is at a 40-year high, supply chain issues abound and are likely to get worse, and our power grid is fragile, such that we can expect blackouts and rolling blackouts this summer,” he said in a statement.

 He and his wife returned after living for two decades in Colorado in hopes of unseating Republican incumbent U.S. Rep. Liz Cheney.
-Before he moved one state south, he graduated from the University of Wyoming and lived throughout the state.
+Before he moved one state south, he graduated from the University of Wyoming.

 When choosing a party affiliation, he said it was a difficult decision.
 Helling has been registered as a Democrat for most of his life, but most recently registered as an “independent” voter in Colorado, and voted for Trump in each of the past two elections.